coder/docs/admin/templates.md

 > Template policies are currently an **alpha** feature.

-If you enable the use of workspace templates, a **template policy** allows you to control which fields users can set and which values can they can use when defining their workspaces.
+If you enable the use of workspace templates, a **template policy** allows you to control which fields users can set and which values they can use when defining their workspaces.

 Users can apply the following policies to fields: